-From 2011, on, he has been supervising three PhD theses and more than 13 master theses/final year projects.
-In 2014 one of his PhD students won the best PhD Thesis award in Engineering from the UPC.
-Jérôme has more than 90 contributions to congresses, two chapters in book series, and has published 23 articles in international journals.
-In 2014 and 2015, he was selected to give a total of six invited, keynote, and plenary talks at the World Congress of Biomechanics, the World Congress on Computational Mechanics, the VPH Conference, the EMI Conference, and the Congress of the European Society of Biomechanics.
+Jérôme has been supervising four PhD theses (three have been defended) and more than 20 master theses/final year projects.
+In 2014 and 2018, two of his PhD students, Andrea Malandrino and Themis Toumanidou were selected for the best PhD Thesis award in Engineering from the UPC.
+He has more than 100 contributions to congresses, two chapters in book series, and he has published 30 articles in international journals, 60% of which are in Q1 journals.
+He was selected to give a total of six invited, keynote, and plenary talks at the World Congress of Biomechanics, the World Congress on Computational Mechanics, the VPH Conference, the EMI Conference, and the Congress of the European Society of Biomechanics.

 Materials technology and materials mechanics (UPC, 2010-2013).

-Biomechanics (Basic physics, Continuum mechanics), Biomaterials, and Musculoskeletal System Modelling (UPF, 2014-Present).
+Biomechanics (Continuum mechanics), Biomaterials, Musculoskeletal System Modelling, Computational Therapies (UPF, 2014-Present).